Home Compare EFX vs RSG

 Equifax vs Republic Services: Which Stock Looks Stronger in 2026?

-Republic Services leads structurally, with stability as the clearest single gap between the two profiles.
+Republic Services holds the cleaner structural position, with the lead spread across stability and profitability.
 Equifax still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity